 - Reversible impotence

-What to expect when you start Tagamet (Cimetidine)Skip what to expect section.
+What to expect when you take Tagamet (Cimetidine)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Works best if you take it with a full glass of water.